Skip to main content

 Recommended Videos

-Two other counties “received similar applications” and were notified to check into them, Lancaster County District Attorney Heather Adams said at a news conference.
-She declined to name the other counties.
+Two other unnamed counties received similar applications and were notified to check into them, Lancaster County District Attorney Heather Adams said at a news conference.
+She said election workers “noticed that numerous applications" had similarities, but officials did not indicate the volume of suspicious applications or say how many applications had already been fully investigated.

 “It appears to be an organized effort at this point,” said Adams, an elected Republican.
 “But of course, it’s an ongoing investigation.
 And we’ll be looking into who exactly participated in it and how far up it goes.”